Benchmarking Unsupervised Object Representations for Video Sequences

 \section{Additional Results}

-\tabref{tab:resultfull} lists the individual results for the three training runs with different random seeds per model and dataset.
-The results of \textsc{ViMON} are coherent between the three runs with different random seed, while \textsc{TBA} has one run on SpMOT with significantly lower performance than the other two and shows variation in the three training runs on VMDS. \textsc{OP3} exhibits one training run on SpMOT with lower performance than the other two.
+\tabref{tab:resultfull} lists the individual results for the three training runs with different random seeds per model and data set.
+The results of \textsc{ViMON} and \textsc{SCALOR} are coherent between the three runs with different random seed, while \textsc{TBA} has one run on SpMOT with significantly lower performance than the other two and shows variation in the three training runs on VMDS. \textsc{OP3} exhibits one training run on SpMOT with lower performance than the other two.